yuwen-teng/ORA/README.md

 Second, the invalid action and deadlock action will be eliminate.
 To eliminate the invalid action for the current state, the agent requests theenvironment for the results for all the actions, then holds valid actions.
 After agent takes the valid action, cause the next state does't has the valid state, is called deadlock action.

-Third, the agent will take the Q-learning algorithm to find the best action for each state.
+Third, the agent will take the [Q-learning algorithm](https://github.com/yuwen-teng/ORA/blob/master/Q-Learning%20Algorithm.PNG) to find the best action for each state.

+## Comment
+After reading this paper, I do the integration of this [methodology](https://github.com/yuwen-teng/ORA/blob/master/The%20procedure%20of%20methodology.png).
+Because the dimension of the state and the action is complicated, Roh and Lee removed some invalid actions and deadlock actions before the Q-learning algorithm.
+This is more fficient and reduce the dimension indeed.
+The more cluster tools, the higher dimension.
+When facing the real situation, using this methodology may spend less time.
+However, this paper simulate the enviroment instead of real world cluster tools.
+This may cause unrealistic conditions.
+I think the method of reducing dimension is useful for Reinforcement Learning.